nsinorov/SoftUniMainPath/Programming Fundamentals C#/Preparation for Mid Exam/Moving Target/README.md

-You are at the shooting gallery again, and you need a program that helps you keep track of moving targets.
+You are at the **shooting gallery again**, and you need a program that helps you keep track of moving targets.
 On the first line, you will receive a sequence of targets with their integer values, split by a single space.
 Then, you will start receiving commands for manipulating the targets until the "End" command.
 The commands are the following:

 ->	"Shoot {index} {power}"